 - Iowa: Caesars operates a physical sportsbook at Horseshoe Council Bluffs Casino and Harrah’s Council Bluffs.

 - Indiana: The company has jumped right into the Hoosier State market with seven retail sportsbooks, including The Book at Horseshoe Hammond.
+The online sportsbook in Indiana launched in May of 2020.

 Nevada is home to Caesars Palace, one of the most famous casinos in the world.
 Also, Caesars is available for mobile sports betting in Nevada.